uwiger/gproc/doc/gproc_pool.md

 The pool starts out empty.
 If a size is not given, the pool size is set to 0 initially. `auto_size` is `true` by default if size is not specified, but `false` by default otherwise.
-If `auto_size == true`, the pool will be enlarged to accomodate new workers, when necessary.
+If `auto_size == true`, the pool will be enlarged to accommodate new workers, when necessary.
 Otherwise, trying to add a worker when the pool is full will raise an exception, as will trying to add a worker on a specific position beyond the current size of the pool.